Signed in as:

-With roots in classical violin and traditional African drumming, my artistic journey spans over 25 years of deep exploration into the biological origins of music and musicality.
+I was first introduced to humpback whales in Alaska in 1996.
+It was thought that with my musician’s ear I might help reveal patterns in feeding calls that were not readily evident to the scientist.
+My first musical interaction with whales came in 1999 in Hawaii, when I fed violin sounds underwater and a whale rose beneath the boat to sing with me.
+But was I imitating him, or he me?
+With roots in classical violin and traditional African drumming, my artistic journey spans more than 25 years of deep exploration into the biological origins of music and musicality.
 I bring a hybrid approach to my work, combining artistic intuition with rigorous scientific inquiry.
-Using tools from artificial intelligence and information theory, I analyze whale song for underlying mathematical patterns—symmetry, repetition, and algorithmic structures—and then translate these findings into new compositional frameworks.
+Using tools from artificial intelligence and information theory, I analyze whale song for underlying mathematical patterns, symmetry, repetition, and algorithmic structures, and translate these findings into new compositional frameworks.

 2026 Whales and Aliens: The Search for Extraterrestrial Intelligence in the Salish Sea Podcast: 8 episodes on two-eyed approach (In Production)